Household Safety: Preventing Burns and Fires

-You can't keep kids free from injuries all the time, but these simple safety tips can help prevent burns and fires in your home:
+You can't keep kids free from injuries all the time.
+But these safety tips can help prevent burns and fires in your home:

-- Prevent house fires by making sure you have a smoke alarm on every level of your home and in each bedroom.
+- Prevent house and apartment fires by making sure you have a smoke alarm on every level of your home and in each bedroom.
 Check these monthly and change the batteries twice a year.
 If you live in an apartment, make sure the owner or a maintenance company checks the alarms on a regular schedule.
 If you don't have smoke alarms, ask your local fire company how to get them.

 - Replace smoke alarms that are 10 years or older.

-- Make a fire escape plan with two ways out of the house, and choose a meeting place for once you are out of the house.
+- Make a fire escape plan with two ways out of the house.
+Choose a place for everyone to meet after they are out of the house.
 Apartments need an escape plan too.
 Practice the escape plan regularly.

 - Keep an emergency ladder on upper floors of your home in case there is a fire.
 Keep the ladder in or near the room of an adult or older child who knows how to use it.